rartino/ENVISIoN/README.rst

   ./bin/inviwo

-Alternative: cmake build using Anaconda compilers
+Alternative: cmake build using Anaconda libraries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+In difference to the above build, this build tries to satisfy as many of the library dependencies as possible with Anaconda, rather than use system libraries.

 Note:

-* The last time we tested this installation path, it did not work but gave a late-stage compilation error for Inviwo.
+* The last time we tested this installation path, it did not work but gave a late-stage compilation error.
 This will be investigated in the future.

 .. comment: